django-cms/django-cms/docs/extending_cms/toolbar.rst

 * is_current_app (a flag indicating whether the current request is handled by the same app as the function is in)
 * app_path (the name of the app used for the current request)

-This classes must implement a ``populate`` function.
+This classes must implement a ``populate`` or ``post_template_populate`` function.
+An optional ``request_hook`` function is available for overwrite as well.
-The populate function will only be called if the current user is a staff user.
+The populate functions will only be called if the current user is a staff user.
+The ``populate`` function will be called before the template and plugins are rendered.
+The ``post_template_populate`` function will be called after the template is rendered.
+The ``request_hook`` function is called before the view and may return a response.
+This way you would be able to issue redirects from a toolbar.

 A simple example, registering a class that does nothing::